 In the electronic age of mass information sharing, almost anything we want to know is available to us at the touch of a button.
 Unfortunately, so are a lot of false claims and misinformation.

 However, there is an ancient methodology for filtering out rumors that has experienced a resurgence in recent years.
-The Triple Filter Test is a simple 3-step method for working out whether any new information is really worthy of being passed on.
+The Triple Filter Test is a simple three-step method for working out whether any new information is really worthy of being passed on.